(This post may contain affiliate links).

 What Type of Container and Soil Should You Use For a Pothos Plant?

-Pothos plants don’t need to be repotted unless the roots have grown so large that they’re preventing water from pouring out through the drainage hole.
+Pothos plants don’t need to be repotted in fresh soil unless the roots have grown so large that they’re preventing water from pouring out through the drainage hole.

 Pothos plants actually thrive in smaller containers and can grow several feet of vine without being transferred to a larger pot.

 Similar to succulents, pothos plants don’t do well when they sit in soggy soil for days at a time which is why soil is so important.

 How to Water a Pothos Plant